 You work hard to make your business what it is.
 Seeing even just one negative review about your business online can feel devastating.
 Before a bad review sends you into panic mode, think about how you can use it as an opportunity to improve your business.
 Don’t simply stress about how that one review could potentially tarnish the reputation of your business.
 This doesn’t mean that you shouldn’t pay attention to negative reviews at all.
-Instead, you should have a game plan in place for responding to negative reviews so that they don’t ruin your day or your reputation.
+Instead, you should have a game plan for responding to negative reviews so that they don’t hurt your reputation.

 Do take reviews into perspective.

-If you see a bad review pop up on Google, Yelp, or anywhere else, it’s easy to let it get to you.
+If you see a bad review pop up on Google or Yelp, it’s easy to let it get to you.
 But first, think about how many total reviews your business has as well as your overall rating.
 If your business has 4-5 stars and a general trend of positive feedback, a bad review is likely the result of one customer’s bad day or an employee’s mistake on their first day on the sales floor.
 In other words, it’s probably an isolated incident.

 Do respond quickly.